 Performance management statistics

-1) 95% of managers report they are “unhappy” with traditional performance reviews according to CEB study.
+1) 95% of managers report they are “unhappy” with traditional performance reviews.
 (Source: Gartner)

-Most performance management systems are ineffective at developing and retaining employees; this is particularly try with annual performance reviews which are biased and unreliable.
+Most performance management systems are ineffective at developing and retaining employees; this is particularly true with annual performance reviews which are biased and unreliable.

 2) Managers spend 210 hours a year on performance management, and employees spend 40 hours a year.
 (Source: Gartner-CEB)

 Time is money!
-Organizations have to implemented technology and processes that streamline performance management.
+Organizations have to implement technology and processes that streamline performance management.